 What is shatta sauce?

-It is popular in Lebanese and Palestinian cuisine, but you can use it like any other hot sauce.
+This Levantine hot sauce may be a popular condiment in Lebanese and Palestinian cuisine, but you can use it at home like any other hot sauce.
 Go ahead and spoon it over salads, dips and sandwiches.

-• Green or red chillies: You can use chillies that best suit your heat tolerance.
-Try jalapeños for a mild sauce, serrano chillies for something spicier or green finger chillies for a fierce burn.
+• Green or red chillies: You can use any hot peppers that best suit your heat tolerance.
+Try jalapeños for a less spicy sauce, serrano peppers for something moderately hot, or green finger chillies for a fierce burn.
 I like to use a mix of the three.
-For successful fermentation, avoid chillies that have been coated in wax, treated with pesticides or irradiated.
+Fresh Aleppo peppers are great for a moderately hot red shatta.

 • Apple cider vinegar: I use my favourite organic apple cider vinegar.
-But you can use white wine vinegar too.
+But you can use white wine vinegar, or any white vinegar.

 • Lemon juice: Freshly squeezed lemon juice gives a citrusy acidity to balance the hot sauce, but you can also substitute the lemon juice with more vinegar.